 Their advance is coming on multiple fronts.
-In the courts, Christian schools, businesses, hospitals, charities and mission agencies, and churches are being targeted for legal censure.
+In the courts, schools, businesses, hospitals, charities and mission agencies, and churches are being targeted for legal censure.

 In the nation’s schools, curriculums are being rolled out to indoctrinate children as young as Pre-K in this ideology.

 In the political realm, legislation is being swiftly assembled to advance these ideas.
 The most prominent of these is the so-called Equality Act.
 It leaves you breathless, how swiftly all this is happening.

 Supporting all of this is a cultural tsunami of relentless talking points and what is called “cancelling” that has absolutely flooded the nation, with the intent of controlling language and shutting down all debate and discussion.

 If you don’t agree with any of these ideas, even if you’re JK Rowling, you are labeled a proponent of “hate”, and a target is put on your head.
 Rowling argues that the natural progression of transgender ideology erases women, by erasing gender.
 When she recently called out as an example a national publication which used the phrase “people who menstruate” instead of “women who…”, Rowling was castigated as transphobic.